hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

     - general building remote hackathon
 - Social Media
-  - When someone ships a project, they should post it in the hackEDU group with a github URL and a live URL.
+  - When someone ships a project, they should post it in the hackEDU group with a GitHub URL and a live URL.
 Show hackEDU.
-And put it onto showHn, Subreddit.
+And put it onto Show HN, subreddit.
 "Show HS Hackers".
-When someone makes a PullRequest that's considered shipped.
+When someone makes a pull request that's considered shipped.
     - Create a way to ship really easily
-    - Static generated site with github
+    - Static generated site with GitHub
     - Anyone who submits, they get commit access
-    - Create a YML
+    - Create a YAML
   - Celebrate all the wins on social media
     - Adding Their Name to the GitHub Repo to a Names Doc
       - Pull Request
       - Add Name
       - Utility crossposts to Facebook "Blah name was just added"
-        - YEAHH!!!!
+        - YEAH!!!!
     - Posting a project
       - Easy
         - Submit to a webform that makes a pull request